pelithne/k8s/workshop-no-sp.md

 All resources in Azure exists in a *Resource Group*.
 The resource group is a "container" for all the resources you create.

 ## Note: in this workshop you are all sharing the same subscription, so you need to create your own Resource Group with a unique name, perhaps using your corporate id.
+Throughout the workshop, remember to use this unique RG.

 All the resources you create in this workshop will use the same Resource Group.
 The command below will create a resource group named ````k8s-rg```` in West Europe.